getreu/tp-note/docs/source/tpnote--manpage.md

 ```

 This additional filtering is useful, because the detection algorithm can not
-figure out the region code (e.g. '`US`' or '`DE`') by itself.
+figure out the region code (e.g. `-US` or `-DE`) by itself.
 Instead, the
-region code is appended in a separate processing step.
-Spell checker or grammar
+region code is appended in the above described, separate processing
-checker like _LanguageTool_ rely on this region information, to work properly.
+step.
+Spell checker or grammar checker like [LTEX] rely on this region
-Note, when the user's region setting - as reported from the operating
+information, to work properly.
+Note, when the user's region setting
+- as reported from the operating system's locale setting - does not
-system - does not exist in above list, it is automatically appended.
-When
+exist in above list, it is automatically appended as additional internal
-the filter '`map_lang`' encounters a language code for which no mapping
+mapping.
+When the filter `map_lang` encounters a language code for which
-is configured, the input language code is forwarded as it is without
+no mapping is configured, the input language code is forwarded as it is
-modification, e.g. the input '`fr`' results in the output '`fr`'.
+without modification, e.g. the input `fr` results in the output `fr`.